JhouLab/Pi5WebcamRecorder/README.md

 # KNOWN SHORTCOMINGS:

-1. This system has undergone a ton of bench-top testing, but virtually zero testing in real-world environments.
-Over the ensuing weeks, we are likely to find bugs and ergonomic issues that we did not anticipate from bench-top tests.
+1. There is currently no way to specify what folder to save files go.
+All files go to the same folder as the program itself.

+2. When launching, you will get a bunch of warnings: "libpng warning: iCCP: known incorrect sRGB profile".
+I have no idea how to get rid of them, and I definitely tried.

-2. Currently, GPIO pins can remotely start a recording, but they cannot stop a recording.
-There is a way to do it, which I plan to test later.
-But for now, you have to manually stop the recording by typing the camera number.
+3. Currently, GPIO pins can remotely start a recording, but they cannot stop it.
+You have to manually stop the recording by typing the camera number.

-3. Stopping a recording causes the system to spend ~200ms closing files and flushing data.
-During this 200ms, you may get about 2 dropped frames from any other cameras that are recording.
-There is a way around this, which I will likely implement later.
-For now, one workaround is to keep all recordings going until all sessions are done.

 4. The video frame timestamp is when the frame was READ by the Python code, but the actual pixel data was likely CAPTURED from the camera sensor up to 70ms earlier.
 It is then stored in an internal buffer until the Pi reads it.
-For more accurate timestamps, we need to explicitly measure the delay from capture to read (e.g. by blinking a LED from a square wave fed to the GPIO pin) and then subtract it from the recorded timestamp.
-This is straightforward, but requires time to implement.
+For more accurate timestamps, we need to subtract the delay from capture to read, but I haven't done this yet.

 #  INSTALLING ON A NEW MACHINE:

 Hopefully you are using a machine where someone has already installed everything for you.
-If not, please follow these three annoying steps:
+If not, please follow these three steps:

 ### STEP 1: Clone the github repository.